 The NKLA website is the information and action hub of the coalition and will provide you with details about how you can get involved.

-The NKLA initiative is poised to serve as a model for how the entire nation can become no-kill, with no healthy or treatable pet ever having to die in a shelter again simply because they do not have a home.
-Since launching NKLA in 2012, the number of deaths at city shelters has decreased by almost 50%.
+The NKLA initiative is poised to serve as a model for how the entire nation can become no-kill, with no adoptable pet ever having to die in a shelter again simply because they do not have a home.
+Since launching NKLA in 2012, the number of deaths at city shelters has decreased by 82%.
 Together we can Save Them All®.

 Join us to help turn L.A. into NKLA.
 For more information, visit NKLA.org.